FrontSide/Sizun/README.md

 - Long Parameter List Detection for JAVA
 - ReST API command for changing Metric Rules
 - ReST API command for (de)activating Metric Executions
+- CLI for running inspections and simple configurations (so that nobody needs to tinker about in the config file)

 The development of Sizun has only started in mid-march 2015.
 A first useable prototype should be available by mid-may!